glennmckechnie/weewx-wxobs/README.md

    Hopefully one of those applies for your setup, or at least gives you some direction.

    To test your php installation.
 Create a file named test.php in the wxobs web directory and insert the following text into that file.
 Save it.
    <pre>
-   <?php
+   &lt;?php
     phpinfo();
-   ?>
+   ?&gt;
    </pre>
    Once installed, navigate to your wxobs web folder (weewx/wxobs?) and open it with your web browser.
 It should display loads of text related to your php installation.
-Searching that text should return multiple matches for SQLite3 (7 without being installed, 13 if it is installed)
+(That means that php has been successfully installed).
+Searching that text should return multiple matches for SQLite3 (7 without being installed, 13 if it is installed).
+That's your critical sqlite3 installation.
+You need both!

    Once you have confirmed it is installed and working, you can delete that file.